 Culture Walls Deliver Results and Create Lasting Impact

-We are best known for our immersive installations, these are awesome projects but require awesome budgets, so we extracted the highest impact device we create, which we call the Culture Wall™, a collection of 12-30+ of your most important beliefs that are then illustrated and created as individual framed artworks installed on a wall in a grid format.
+Culture Walls™ are a collection of 12-30+ of your most important beliefs that are illustrated and created as individual framed artworks installed on a wall in a grid format.

 The result is a sacred space in your office that becomes the metaphorical and physical home to your beliefs and culture.
 This installation is used for meetings, facilitation, to orient new hires, interviews, etc. The images can be used digitally and totally customized to fit into your organizations’ brand colors.

 Your Culture Wall™ can be researched, designed and installed within four to twelve weeks.
 You act as the leader of change.
 We provide the strategies, tools and cultural reinforcements to implement your vision for a more innovative organization.

 Culture: The Product of Beliefs

 Any great leader knows that there are a number of fundamentals to leadership.
 But three essential ones are:

 First, beliefs inform behaviors.
 Groups of people who share a common perspective to life, business, people, work together with less friction, collaborate with ease and are connected to a common goal.
 They maintain the momentum that the leader initiates.

 Second, in order to deeply instill beliefs, you need tools.
 These tools are variously referred to as cultural artifacts, totems, or social objects.
 You can think of many religious or political icons, that do this.
 These objects live, often for millennia, for a reason – they are constant reminders of what beliefs matter.
 People live with these objects and the beliefs they represent become integrated into their lives.